-A sight letter of credit is a special type of letter of credit in which a payment term “sight” is used in a letter of credit.
-It basically means “payment at sight”.
-It is also known as letter of credit at sight.
+A sight letter of credit is a special type of letter of credit in which the payment term “sight” is used in a letter of credit.
+It basically means “payment at sight.”
+It is also known as a letter of credit at sight.

 - Why use Sight Letter of Credit?

 - How does a Sight Letter of Credit Work?

 A regular letter of credit is a document that guarantees payment to the seller if both the buyer and the seller confirm the conditions of the letter of credit.
 However, the time by which the buyer releases payment to the seller depends on the type of the letter of credit.
 For example, a red clause or a green clause letter of credit gives an option of advance payment before the shipment of goods, whereas the usance letter of credit gives an option of differed payment.
 In the case of a sight letter of credit, the payment is released immediately after the required documents are presented to the advising bank.

 When we say payment is released immediately, it usually means five to ten business days.
 This is because the advising bank needs time to review the documents submitted by the seller.
 In most cases, the advising bank sends the documents to the bank that has issued this letter of credit.
 After that, once the documents get confirmation from the issuing bank, they will release the payment.